 Here’s something you probably don’t know about small towns: they attract all sorts of people on fixed budgets.
 Why exactly?

 Well, it’s simple.
 One, you have lower housing costs, and lots of smaller, older houses that rent cheaply.
 Two, small towns tend to not be so spread out, meaning you can easily find a place to live that’s central enough you don’t need a car.
 When you’re on a limited budget, those two things are very appealing.
 Sure, there’s little in public transportation, but the occasional cab trip solves that.

 Even if you’re one of those people who likes bicycling everywhere, small towns have less traffic to deal with, making your commute both faster and safer.

 Most of us in small towns do own cars.
 Imagine how nice it is to be able to get anywhere in town in less than 5 minutes.
 We barely know what rush hour is.
 Whenever I’m late for something, I always joke it’s because of traffic.
 Do you see?
 If you live in a small town, traffic jams are just a punchline.

 In many of the professional fields in my town, there’s very little competition.
 There’s a shortage of doctors, mostly because doctors aren’t usually too interested in going to small towns.
 It’s the same thing with lawyers, accountants, dentists, and probably another half dozen professions I can’t think of.

 One caveat about living in a small town.
-You have to make sure they town is big and diversified enough to not be dependent on one industry or one company.
+You have to make sure the town is big and diversified enough to not be dependent on one industry or one company.

 Be careful when picking a small town to settle down in.
-If you find a good one though, there’s all sorts of advantages over a big city.
-Hey, you can even move into my neighbourhood.
+If you find a good one though, there are all sorts of advantages over a big city.
+Hey, you can even move into my neighborhood.
 Just be quiet after dark.